Projected Adult Height Calculator

 Worked Examples:

 Typical school-age estimate.
 A 10-year-old girl is 138 cm, with parent heights of 162 cm and 176 cm.
-Projection Snapshot reports a current height percentile near the 50th, a Family target midpoint near 162.5 cm, and Blended projected adult height near 163.8 cm.
-Because Scenario spread is about 1.3 cm, the midpoint and range are close across the default comparison scenarios.
+Projection Snapshot reports a current height percentile near the middle of the reference lane, a Family target midpoint near 162.5 cm, and Blended projected adult height near 163.8 cm.
+A small Scenario spread supports quoting the range with moderate confidence.

 Input needs review.
-If a child age is entered as 18 years, Child age is outside the 24 to 204 month range and the page shows a validation message.
-If current height is typed as 22 cm instead of 122 cm, Current height fails the realistic-height check.
-Fix the unit or number first, then confirm that Current height percentile looks believable.
+If child age is entered as 18 years, it falls outside the 24 to 204 month range.
+If current height is typed as 22 cm instead of 122 cm, the realistic-height check stops the estimate.
+Fix the unit or number first, then confirm that Current height percentile looks plausible.

 FAQ: